The Last of the Mohicans (1992 film): Development

 Daniel Winkler made the tomahawks used in the film, and knifemaker Randall King made the knives.

 Casting

+Oglala Lakota activist, musician and writer Russell Means made his film-acting debut as Chingachgook.
+During filming, he lobbied for the 175 Native American extras to receive better pay and improved lodging conditions.

 In preparation for his role, Daniel Day-Lewis and Michael Mann took part in weeks of wilderness training with US Army Special Forces personnel.
-Daniel Day-Lewis learned to use period weapons, start fires, and hunt and skin game.
-While other actors took part in additional training.
+Daniel Day-Lewis learned to use period weapons, start fires, and hunt and skin game, while other actors took part in additional training.
 Mann noted that he studied the "18th Century Saber-Fighting Manuals" along with studying old films such as Northwest Passage (1940) and Drums Along the Mohawk (1939).